Co-op Square Footage in NYC (2021)

 Go Back To Previous Page

-How to calculate square footage?
-For example, one can estimate from interior to interior walls.
-Exterior to exterior walls.
-Interior to exterior walls or some combination of these methods.
+How do you calculate square footage?
+For example, one can estimate from interior-to-interior, exterior-to-exterior, interior-to-exterior, or some combination of these methods.

 Why Don’t Agents Always Mention Square Footage In Co-ops?